Deploy Remote Access with OTP Authentication

 Security group-To exempt users from strong authentication, an Active Directory security group containing these users is required.

-Client-side requirements—For Windows 8 client computers, the Network Connectivity Assistant (NCA) service is used to detect whether OTP credentials are required.
-If they are the DirectAccess Media Manager prompts for credentials.
-NCA is included in the Windows 8 operating system, and no installation or deployment is required.
-For Windows 7 client computers DirectAccess Connectivity Assistant (DCA) 2.0 is required.
+Client-side requirements-For Windows 10 and Windows 8 client computers, the Network Connectivity Assistant (NCA) service is used to detect whether OTP credentials are required.
+If they are, the DirectAccess Media Manager prompts for credentials.
+NCA is included in the operating system, and no installation or deployment is required.
+For Windows 7 client computers, DirectAccess Connectivity Assistant (DCA) 2.0 is required.
 This is available as a download on the Microsoft Download Center.

 Note the following:

 OTP authentication can be used in parallel with smart card and Trusted Platform Module (TPM)-based authentication.
 Enabling OTP authentication in the Remote Access Management console also enables use of smartcard authentication.